storageos/tutorials/openshift37/025-test-pods.md

 ## Test pods

-In this section, we create a pod that mounts a PVC and it writes the string `Testing StorageOS with Openshift` in it.
+In this section, we create a pod that mounts a PVC and writes a string to a file located on a StorageOS volume.
+`Testing StorageOS with Openshift` in it.
 Once the pod is finished, we start a different pod that mounts the same volume and prints the data to STDOUT.

-Create a pod that writes to the pvc.
-`oc create -f pod-write.yaml`{{execute}}
+Create a pod that writes to the pvc. `oc create -f pod-write.yaml`{{execute}}

 `oc get pods`{{execute}}

 The pod finishes as soon as the file has been written.
 Let's check the data in the volume by attaching it to a new pod that will print the  written data to STDOUT.

 Wait until the `write` pod finishes and delete afterwards.

 `until [ "$(oc get pods | grep write | grep  -c Completed)" -gt 0  ]; do sleep 1; done `{{execute}}

-`oc delete po write`{{execute}}
+`oc delete pod write`{{execute}}

 Create the `read` pod.